History, tourist information, and nearby accommodation

 The church is no longer used for regular services and is cared for by the Churches Conservation Trust.

 Whitcombe church is a bit of a challenge.
-Finding the church is easy; it stands in a field directly beside the A352, on the east side of the road about 2 miles south of Dorchester, heading towards Weymouth.
+Finding the church is easy; it stands in a field directly beside the A352, on the east side of the road about two miles south of Dorchester, heading towards Weymouth.
 However, there is no parking on the east side of the road.

 The only parking is on the opposite (northbound) side of the road, with space for 3-4 vehicles.
 I had to go past the church, find a side-road to turn around in, and head back north to park opposite the church.
 Be careful, though, as traffic can be heavy on this stretch of road.